Quantum-enhanced screened dark energy detection: Scalar field models

+Fig.\,\ref{Fig:veff_chameleon} compares this effective potential (in green) in high and low density environments for the $n=1$ chameleon.
+In addition, it depicts its two components in blue and orange respectively for low (Fig.\,\ref{subFig:chameleonlow}) and high (Fig.\,\ref{subFig:chameleonhigh}) values of $\rho$.
+It is reasonable to ignore higher order terms in $\varphi/M_c$ in Eq.\,(\ref{eq:ChamEffPot}) as any fifth force effect measured on or near the Earth must be perturbative to be consistent with experimental observations.

-The effective mass of the chameleon field in equilibrium is determined by the minimum of its effective potential, i.e. $m_c^2=\left|\partial^2 V_\text{eff}/\partial\Phi^2\right|_{\Phi=\Phi_\text{min}}$.
-The position of the effective potential minimum (and thus effective mass) depends on the ordinary matter density $\rho$ (see Appendix \ref{app:veff} for a detailed demonstration).
-In regions of low density, e.g. the intergalactic vacuum, the chameleon is light and mediates a long range force.
-In regions of high density, e.g. in a laboratory, the chameleon becomes massive and the force becomes short-ranged, making it challenging to detect with fifth force tests.
+The effective mass of the chameleon field in equilibrium is determined by the minimum of its effective potential, i.e. $m_c^2=\left|\partial^2 V_\text{eff}/\partial\varphi^2\right|_{\varphi=\varphi_\text{min}}$.
+The position of the effective potential minimum (and thus effective mass) depends on the ordinary matter density $\rho$.
+For example, the effective mass of excitations for the $n=1$ chameleon field is given by

+which clearly scales with $\rho$.
+In regions of low density, e.g.\,\,the intergalactic vacuum, the chameleon is light, which means it mediates a long range force.
+In regions of high density, e.g.\,\,in a laboratory, the chameleon becomes massive, which means the force becomes short-ranged, making it challenging to detect with fifth force tests.